-Laker & I have spent several weekends in Dallas.
-We've explored the Arts District, gone to Medieval Times, been to the farmer's market, seen the Dallas World Aquarium, & much more.
-Our favorite Dallas restaurant is the Meddlesome Moth, which is a gastropub in the design district, & our favorite place we've stayed in is Hotel Nylo, a modern, green hotel in Las Colinas (it's the last photo, with the floating square couches).
+I have spent several weekends in Dallas.
+I've explored the Arts District, gone to Medieval Times, been to the farmer's market, seen the Dallas World Aquarium, & much more.
+One favorite Dallas restaurant is the Meddlesome Moth, which is a gastropub in the design district, & my favorite place I've stayed in is Hotel Nylo, a modern, green hotel in Las Colinas (it's the last photo, with the floating square couches).

 During part of my senior trip, we went to Mount Vernon & saw George Washington's former home (insert Hamilton lyrics).
 This guide hit on us in old English, which Maegan & I found very entertaining (& my dad did not).
 I also remember taking a boat during part of the tour, & it was so windy, we couldn't see anything the whole time because our hair was in our faces.
 But the walking part of the tour was pretty interesting!

 My family saw Mt.
 Saint Helens in Washington.
 My mom told me it was an active volcano, so I was expecting boiling hot lava pouring everywhere.
 Looking back, I'm not sure why my mom would have taken me somewhere like that.
 This wasn't quite as eventful as I imagined, but still very pretty!